-The members of our audit committee are Dr. Ross, Mr. Bate and Mr. Kishbauch.
-Mr. Bate is the chair of the audit committee.
-Our Board of Directors has determined that each of Mr. Bate and Mr. Kishbauch qualifies as an "audit committee financial expert" within the meaning of SEC regulations and the Nasdaq Listing Rules.
+The members of our audit committee are Mr. Bate, Mr. Kishbauch and Mr. Lapointe.
+Mr. Lapointe is the chair of the audit committee.
+Our Board of Directors has determined that each of Mr. Bate, Mr. Kishbauch and Mr. Lapointe qualifies as an "audit committee financial expert" within the meaning of SEC regulations and the Nasdaq Listing Rules.
 In making this determination, our Board of Directors has considered the formal education and nature and scope of each such director's previous experience, coupled with past and present service on various audit committees.
 Our audit committee assists our Board of Directors in its oversight of our accounting and financial reporting process and the audits of our financial statements.
-The audit committee met five times during 2017.
+The audit committee met four times during 2018.
 The audit committee's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function, if any; - discussing our risk management policies; - establishing policies and procedures for the receipt, retention and treatment of accounting-related complaints and concerns; - meeting independently with our internal auditing staff, registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - · overseeing the work of our registered public accounting firm, including through the receipt and consideration of reports from such firm; - reviewing and discussing with management and the registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function, if any; - discussing our risk management policies; - establishing policies and procedures for the receipt, retention and treatment of accounting-related complaints and concerns; - meeting independently with our registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by SEC rules.

 We believe that the composition of our audit committee meets the requirements for independence under current Nasdaq listing standards and SEC rules and regulations.
-Our Board of Directors has determined that Mr. Bate, Dr. Ross and Mr. Kishbauch are independent as independence is currently defined in applicable Nasdaq listing standards and SEC rules and regulations.
+Our Board of Directors has determined that Mr. Bate, Mr. Kishbauch and Mr. Lapointe are independent as independence is currently defined in applicable Nasdaq listing standards and SEC rules and regulations.